Minoru/blog.tty8.org/about.markdown

 you're reading right now.

-Goals are the same — keep posting tech-related entries, not only about Debian, but also about programming and CS overall.
-I don't think Blogger will ever delete my old blog, but just in case, [here][archive]'s a browseable copy, created as described [here][httrack_recipe].
+Goals are the same — keep posting tech-related entries, not only about Debian, but about programming and CS overall, too.
+I don't think Google will ever delete my old blog, but just in case, [here][archive]'s a browseable copy, created as described [here][httrack_recipe].